alyersin/Fav-City/README.md

 1. Start the application with `npm run dev`.
 2. Go to `http://localhost:3000` to access the app locally.
-3. Visit the live application at [https://fav-city.vercel.app/](https://fav-city.vercel.app/).
-4. Browse cities, add them to favorites, customize your language and currency settings.
+3. Browse cities, add them to favorites, customize your language and currency settings.
-5. Register or log in to save preferences and access your favorite cities.
+4. Register or log in to save preferences and access your favorite cities.

 ## Technologies Used